wp-plugins/simple-real-estate-pack-4/readme.txt

 == Upgrade Notice ==

-It is strongly recomended to re-visit the plugin's settings pages and save them.
+It is strongly recommended to re-visit the plugin's settings pages and save them.

 If you have been using the Great Real Estate Plugin prior to upgrade, you need to update your listingpage.php file by following the Installation instructions in readme.txt.